Fairway Villa

 Listings frequently highlight security features such as 'secured fob entry', 'fob access for the garage, doors & amenities', and 'modernized elevators' but never mention keyed or fob-controlled elevators.
 Given this consistent omission and 0/20 ELEVAT checkboxes, it is very likely there is no dedicated keyed elevator security system.

-The remarks repeatedly describe electronic access control, including key fob and fob access for the garage, doors, and amenities.
-That is clear evidence of a card/fob-based security system.
+The remarks repeatedly describe electronic access control using fobs/key fobs for entry, garage access, and amenities.
+That is strong evidence for card/fob-based security access.

 At least two separate agents state the building has 'cameras throughout' and '24-hr security with cameras' covering the building and parking.
 These explicit mentions across different listings provide high-confidence evidence of a building-wide video security system.